amoury/WordPress-SASS-HMR-Webpack-Boilerplate/readme.md

 ## Credits

-This example is heavily inspired by this [repo](https://github.com/bionikspoon/webpack-hmr-wordpress) Thank you @bionikspoon
+This example is forked from this [repo](https://github.com/tadejstanic/wp-hrm-webpack.git) which is heavily inspired by this [repo](https://github.com/bionikspoon/webpack-hmr-wordpress) Thank you Tadej Stanic and @bionikspoon